To be considered eligible for a CBYX scholarship, you must be:

 Dates may vary based on regional organization.

-The Youth Programs Division of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) seeks to make youth exchange programs funded by ECA available to a wide and diverse American audience.
-Also, ECA wants to prevent conflict of interest issues from arising with regard to Department of State employees who are involved in particular scholarships and exchange programs.
+Eligibility: The Youth Programs Division of the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) seeks to make youth exchange programs funded by ECA available to a wide and diverse American audience.
+ECA also seeks to prevent conflict of interest issues from arising with regard to Department of State employees and federal award recipients who are involved in particular scholarships and exchange programs.

 This eligibility policy is in addition to any program specific requirements and applies only to U.S. participants in the following programs sponsored (funded) by the Youth Programs Division, and only for programs that include travel outside of the United States: